robertjshirts/Java_OpenLibrary_Client/README.md

 # Book Finder

 This program creates a Java window that allows users to search for books based on a query or an ISBN.
 Users can also add books they own, have read, or are planning to read to a list.
+These lists are stored to system memory.

 ## Getting Started